ansible/ansible-rulebook/docs/getting_started.rst

 Once this condition has been met, our defined action will trigger which in this case is to trigger a playbook.

-One important thing to take note of ``ansible-rulebook`` is that it is not like ``ansible-playbook`` which runs a playbook and once the playbook has been completed it will exit.
-With ansible-rulebook, it will continue to run waiting for events and matching those events, it will only exit upon a shutdown action or if there is an issue with the event source itself, for example if a website you are watching with the ``ansible.eda.url-check`` plugin stops working.
+One important thing to take note of ansible-rulebook is that it is not like ansible-playbook which runs a playbook and once the playbook has been completed it will exit.
+With ansible-rulebook, it will continue to run waiting for events and matching those events, it will only exit upon a shutdown action or if there is an issue with the event source itself, for example if a website you are watching with the url-check plugin stops working.

-With our rulebook built, we will simply tell ``ansible-rulebook`` to use it as a ruleset and wait for events:
+With our rulebook built, we will simply tell ansible-rulebook to use it as a ruleset and wait for events:

 .. code-block:: shell